 Not all faucet water filters were created equally.
-Some have better features than others, and some just aren’t as good as their competitors.
+The best faucet water filters have better features than others, and some just aren’t as good as their competitors.

 Features to Look For

-Believe it or not, it may seem nearly impossible to get specific installation instructions because of the different brands and manufacturers available to purchase from.
+Believe it or not, it may seem nearly impossible to get specific installation instructions for water filters because of the different brands and manufacturers available to purchase from.
 But it’s quite easy to explain the installation process no matter which model you happen to buy.

 Before the installation actually begins, you need to have an adjustable wrench on hand as well as Teflon tape.
 Without them, you will not be able to complete the installation properly, and if you leave out the Teflon tape, your water filter is going to leak.

-For the most part, a wide range of existing proucts already provide all of the parts needed for proper installation.
+The best faucet water filter already provides all of the parts needed for proper installation.
 But on the other hand, there are a few that do not give you all of the parts required and many even forget to add the Teflon tape, although you can find it in certain models as well.

 To install, please use the following instructions: